LangUMS/langums/README.md

 ## Using the experimental debugger

-Since recently LangUMS features an experimental debugger which allows you to place breakpoints and watch variables in your code while the game is running.
+LangUMS features an (experimental) debugger which allows you to place breakpoints and watch variables in your code while the game is running.
 To use it you must have Visual Studio Code and [the LangUMS extension](https://marketplace.visualstudio.com/items?itemName=langums.langums) installed.
 To launch a debugging session open the workspace folder where your source files are and pick the `LangUMS Debugger` from the list of available debuggers.
 If this is the first time you're launching a debugging session you'll be asked to configure your `launch.json` file.

 ```
 {